 If your data center is in the United States, and you are targeting overseas customers, you can naturally expect added latency and slower download speeds.
 This is where the advantage of having a Florida data center comes in.

 Florida Data Center as Gateway to the Western Hemisphere

-Each day, we are becoming a more interconnected world market and Florida offers a unique benefit in this economy.
+Florida offers a unique benefit in our increasingly interconnected world economy.
 Some Florida data centers feature multiple connection hubs that allow for high-speed data transmission overseas.
 Think of Florida as a high speed fiber bridge that connects Mexico, Brazil, and other Central and South American nations.

 Take the Network Access Point (NAP) in Miami for example, which serves as a major switching station for Internet traffic coming to and from Latin America and The Caribbean.
 HostDime’s Florida data center boasts a dark fiber connection from Orlando to the NAP in Miami.
 The beauty of this is you can have servers in Central Florida and still be virtually in one of the world’s most sought after Demarc meet-me-rooms.
 Enjoy connection to any of the 250+ carriers in the Miami facility over a normal cross connect via layer 2 transport in 1G or 10G capacities.